 Our Medical Advisory Board is made up of highly trained and certified physicians, pharmacists and medical specialists.

-Marc Gosselin, MD
+Marc Gosselin, MD, Medical Director

 Dr. Marc Gosselin is Sirius’s Medical Director.
 He is an emergency physician in Sainte-Agathe-des-Monts (QC), who also specializes in sports medicine, family medicine and wilderness medicine.
 From 2000 to 2008, he was director of emergency medicine at the Centre de santé et de services sociaux in Saint-Jérôme.
 In addition to being medical director for Sirius, Dr. Gosselin is also medical director for the Centre de médecine sportive des Laurentides (CMSL) and for Ironman Mont-Tremblant.
 He is a member of the Canadian Academy of Sport and Exercise Medicine, the Association québécoise des médecins du sport and the Wilderness Medical Society.
 Dr. Gosselin has worked as a visiting physician in numerous locations in Canada’s northern regions.
 He has an extensive personal background in outdoor pursuits and sports, as a triathlete, mountain biker, mountaineer, rock climber, telemarker and ski instructor.